 Yoga also helps your body awareness.
 That helps you notice more quickly if you're slouching or slumping, so you can adjust your posture.

 Yoga usually involves paying attention to your breath, which can help you relax.
 It may also call for specific breathing techniques.

-But yoga typically isn't aerobic, like running or cycling, unless it's an intense type of yoga or you're doing it in a heated room.
+But yoga typically isn't aerobic, like running or cycling, unless it's an intense type of yoga.

 Less Stress, More Calm

 You may feel less stressed and more relaxed after doing some yoga.